Ezekiel Elliott: Personal life

+Elliott bought his parents, Dawn and Stacy Elliott, a new house after signing his rookie contracts.
+He studied marketing at Ohio State University.

 In August 2020, Elliott became a shareholder of OnCore Golf Technology, Inc., a manufacturer of golf balls based in Buffalo, New York.

-In May 2021, Elliott was cited by police after one of his dogs bit and injured two people in his Frisco neighborhood.
+In May 2021, Elliott was cited by police after one of his dogs bit and injured two people in his Frisco, Texas, neighborhood.